attic-labs/noms/doc/proposals/numbers.md

 Set<42, 88.8, -17>.Type() -> Set<float32> (but internally we know that it is Number<Signed, 10, 7>)

-So this tells you, as a user that you can saely decode all the values in this set into the standard IEEE 32-bit float type.
+So this tells you, as a user that you can safely decode all the values in this set into the standard IEEE 32-bit float type.

 // FUTURE: We could also optionally support the opposite -> specifying shorthand types and interpreting them internally as the long form
 ```